openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 response.
 Those assignments include **Choose File** and **Upload your file** options below the response field.
 Note the following requirements.

-* A text response is required.
+* A text response is always required.
+You cannot submit a response that contains only an uploaded file.

-* You can only upload one file to submit with your response.
+* You can upload only one file to submit with your response.

 * The file that you upload must be smaller than 5 MB in size.